ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 the number of simulations these will have.

 .. note::
-    The following examples that alter configuration parameters all lie under a ``branches`` key
+    The following examples that alter configuration parameters all lie under a ``branches`` key.

 Single Parameter Variation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^